Burkina army says three soldiers killed in combat with militants | Law-Order

 Burkina army says three soldiers killed in combat with militants

-Internet access went out on Saturday in the wake of protests against the government and French military forces.
+Some of the anger in Burkina Faso last week was directed against former colonial power France, which has deployed thousands of soldiers in the West Africa Sahel region to combat the militants.
+Hundreds of people in the city of Kaya massed over the weekend to block a convoy of French logistics and armoured vehicles on its way to neighbouring Niger.

-Three Burkina Faso soldiers died and 11 militants were killed during an attack on the troops in the north of the Sahel West African nation on Wednesday, the army said in a statement.
+Three Burkina Faso soldiers died and 11 militants were killed during an attack on the troops on Wednesday, the army said, amid worsening insecurity that has sparked anti-government protests.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)